 Those who support Yehovah do so entirely on the vowel points added by the Masoretes.
 However, as we find in the Leningrad and Aleppo codices, along with many others, there are several different renderings for the Tetragrammaton.
 How it is possible to reconcile that the Jews both preserved the name Yehovah and explain why they introduced these alternate Hebrew spellings?
 Those who believe that Yehovah is the correct pronunciation, their only recourse would be to state that these other spellings were mistakes.
 However, based on the Talmud, the thought of a Jewish scribe making such a mistake, especially to the Divine name, is unthinkable.
 Jewish scribal rules required that if a Torah Scroll was found to contain any mistakes it could not be used, unless the mistake was resolved within 30 days.
 If not, the scroll was to be buried.
 Knowing this, even if these alternative pronunciations were mistakes, to believe that they were all missed and allowed to remain in the text is incredulous.

 The other explanation is that the Jews willfully concealed the name with the vowel points from Adonai (as seen in Genesis 2:4 within the Leningrad codex) and Elohim (as seen in Judges 16:28 of the Leningrad and Aleppo codices).
 Considering the implausibility that the Jews overlooked these alternative spellings, the only logical conclusion is that they were aware and added the vowel points to instruct the reader not to pronounce the Divine name and replace it with the words “Adonai” and “Elohim.”
 As a side note, the Masoretes would often add the vowel points from Elohim to YHWH when the Tetragrammaton preceded the word “Adonai.”
 This was to reduce redundancy within the text.

 Waw or Vav?

 Another linguistic impossibility with Yehovah is the use of the “v.”
 While some who support Yehovah will state that the sixth letter of the Hebrew alphabet was originally a “vav” and not a “waw,” pronounced as a “v” and not a “w,” most Hebrew scholars disagree.
-The Hebrew vav likely arose from Ashkenazi Hebrew, which was influenced by the Germanic language.
+According to some linguists, the Hebrew vav arose from Ashkenazi Hebrew, which was influenced by the Germanic language.